Pompey Gaffers Eleven31.07.16

 A double winner as a player at Arsenal, Gorgeous George joined Pompey from Man United in 1974 and more than lived up to his ‘Stroller’ nickname.
 His trademark defensive managerial style reaped dividends at Arsenal.

-Barton started his coaching career at the Blues and ended up as a European Cup winning manager with Aston Villa in 1982.
-Tony also had a short stint as Pompey caretaker gaffer when Frank Burrows was dismissed in 1991.
+Barton started his coaching career at the Blues and ended up as a European Cup-winning manager with Aston Villa in 1982.
+Tony also had a short spell as Pompey caretaker gaffer when Frank Burrows was dismissed in 1991.

 Aloisi was a bit of a rarity at Fratton Park in the 90s, an Aussie who could actually play football!
 Bought from Cremonese he was sold at a criminally cut price to Coventry in 1998.
-He is currently the manager at Brisbane Roar (grrr) in the A-league.
+After a stint as manager of Brisbane Roar (grrr) in the A-league, he is now giving it the hairdryer treatment at Western United FC.